Helium 101: Cable Loss and EIRP.

 References & Resources

-148 thoughts on “Helium 101: Cable Loss and EIRP.”
+148 responses to “Helium 101: Cable Loss and EIRP.”

 1. Nik:

 So I would be better off using my 5.8 dbi with LMR600?
-Hate to think of the cost of using LMR900.
+Hate to think of the cost of using LMR900

 Thanks for the help.
 Trying to get it correct the first time so I’m not having to pay someone to run up and down a tower to change out antennas.